echobom/UERANSIM-wiki/Usage.md

 **NOTE:** You can start the UE with `nr-ue --no-route-config` if you don't want the automatic routing configurations (item 2).
 However TUN interface is always created after a PDU session establishment (item 1).

 **NOTE:** Using UE and Core Network on the same computer usually causes problems.
 Please use 2 different machines for UERANSIM and core network.
-(You can use virtual machines or non-virtual machines)
+(You can use virtual machines or non-virtual machines.)